JohnLCaron/rlauxe/README.md

 losing the ith bet) the gambler does not end up in debt (Mi < 0), λi cannot exceed 1/µi.

 See BettingMart.kt and related code for current implementation.
+See [Ballot Comparison using Betting Martingales](docs/Betting.md) for more details and plots.

 ### Polling audits